asmaurya95/hello-world/README.md

 # hello-world
-This is my first repository on GitHub.Just another repository you find here !
+This is my first repository on GitHub.
+This repository is just for purpose of exploring GitrHub !